diaorui/peek-deck/bitcoin.md

 **[Anytime you think of selling, remember "History of Paper Hands".](https://www.reddit.com/r/Bitcoin/comments/1pvm472/anytime_you_think_of_selling_remember_history_of/)**

-2h ago
+3h ago

 ---

 **[no one else to share this with but i hit 0.001 btc this month](https://www.reddit.com/r/Bitcoin/comments/1pvjjru/no_one_else_to_share_this_with_but_i_hit_0001_btc/)**

-4h ago
+5h ago

 ---

 **[“Bitcoin’s days are numbered.” now Holds 671,268 Bitcoin worth $60 billion](https://www.reddit.com/r/Bitcoin/comments/1pvi5ou/bitcoins_days_are_numbered_now_holds_671268/)**

-5h ago
+6h ago

 ---